odak.learn.tools

 ¶

-Definition to convolve a field with a kernel by multiplying in frequency space.
+Convolve a field with a kernel using frequency domain multiplication.

 Parameters: